katsphil/crm-api-test-developer/README.md

 * ✅ Follow OAuth 2 protocol for authentication (You can use a third party public OAuth provider).
 * ⚠️  (incomplete) The project is ready for Continuous Deployment using a provider (e.g. AWS).
 * ✅ The project uses Docker, Vagrant or other tools to make it easier to configure development environments.
+* All API endpoints require token authentication.
+* SQL injection and XSS prevention are handled by Django's ORM and template system (not used).
+* The admin superuser can manage other users through the Django admin interface.
+* Image uploads are managed through Django's ImageField, which handles file uploads. django-cleanup provides facilities to remove files when no longer needed.
+* Tests for third party libraries, have not been created assuming that they have been thoroughly tested already.
+Tests bypass e.g. third-party authentication mechanisms in order to test the actual functionality.